+Chrissy Teigen Wore a Plunging Coat on Date Night with John Legend

 Chrissy Teigen Wore the Most Low-Cut Coat on Date Night with John Legend

 Chrissy Teigen knows how to dress up for a night out.
-The model and best-selling author, who is currently working on her follow-up to 2016’s Cravings cookbook, stepped out with her husband John Legend in L.A.
+The model and best-selling author, who is currently working on her follow-up to 2016's [tempo-ecommerce src="https://www.amazon.com/Cravings-Recipes-All-Food-Want/dp/1101903910" rel="sponsored" target="_blank"> cookbook, stepped out with her husband John Legend in L.A.
 Wednesday night wearing one sexy look for date night.

 Teigen wore a plunging plaid, menswear-inspired coat over a low-cut black dress with sheer lace detailing on her legs.
 She paired the fierce look with a black belt at her waist, strappy stilettos (shop a similar pair here), a burgundy chain-strap purse, and hoop earrings.